AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 is this secure? if so, then mixing with reflection to other chains provides extra security as expected?

-under that sort of thing the 'microchain' would become like an O(c) record of all headers from all chains. then all chains would sync their reflections up against the full headers-only-network (i.e. all chain headers of all chains). each dapp can then be O(c). so we get back to O(c^2) scaling.
+under that sort of thing the 'microchain' would become like an O(c) record of all headers from all chains. then all chains would sync their reflections up against the full headers-only-network (i.e., all chain headers of all chains). each dapp can then be O(c). so we get back to O(c^2) scaling.

 \end{comment}